 Phosphorus can be found in soil as well as suspended in water or attached to plants or animals.
 It is a key nutrient that can aid in the growth of crops and appears in many human driven agricultural, industrial, and urban activities (Bruulsema, et al., 2011).

-According to A Phosphorus Primer, sources of phosphorus pollution come from point and non-point sources (Bruulsema, et al., 2011).
-A point source is when phosphorus enters the body of water from a specific known location.
+According to A Phosphorus Primer, phosphorus pollution comes from point and non-point sources (Bruulsema, et al., 2011).
+A point source is when phosphorus enters the body of water from a specific location.
 A non-point source comes from diffused and variable points across a landscape, and is not as easily identified.
-The majority of phosphorus pollution in rural areas come from non-point sources such as cropland erosion and runoff, which is why nutrient pollution can be so difficult to manage.
+The majority of phosphorus pollution in rural areas come from non-point sources such as cropland erosion and runoff.
+This can make managing phosphorous pollution challenging.

-In freshwater untouched by nutrient pollution, plant and algae growth is slow and limited due to the low levels of phosphorus that occur naturally.
-So, when phosphorus is added to water, algae and plants are able to grow and the water becomes “Eutrophic”.
+Normally aquatic plant and algae growth is slow due to low levels of naturally occuring phosphorus in water sources.
+When phosphorus or other nutrients are added to water, algae and plants are able to grow and the water becomes “Eutrophic”.

 “Eutrophic is the term used to describe the condition of nutrient enrichment when aquatic plant growth becomes excessive.
 One of the key concerns of eutrophication is the impact of oxygen levels.”
 (Bruulsema, et al., 2011).

-Algae grows quickly, but it also dies quickly, in a rapid cycle.
-The dying mass of algae falls to the bottom of the body of water to decay and bacteria must work extra hard to consume the organic matter, which causes it to consume much of the dissolved oxygen in the water as well.
-The low levels of oxygen affect the aquatic organisms in the ecosystem, who require sufficient oxygen to survive. “trout, salmon, and aquatic insects such as mayfly, stonefly, and caddisfly are particularly sensitive to low levels of oxygen”.
+Algae grows quickly and dies quickly.
+When an algae bloom dies it sinks to the bottom to decay, and bacteria work extra hard to consume the organic matter, using up a lot of dissolved oxygen in the process.
+Low levels of oxygen have adverse affects on the aquatic organisms in the ecosystem. “trout, salmon, and aquatic insects such as mayfly, stonefly, and caddisfly are particularly sensitive to low levels of oxygen”.
 (Bruulsema, et al., 2011).

 For non-point sources the best management practices are to educate yourself about what’s in your soil, water, and any fertilizers or products you are using.
 Nutrient management planning and materials testing can help you identify where your phosphorus loads are coming from and how much you are dealing with.
 You also want to keep phosphorus in the soil and keep your soil on your cropland.
 Soil management and soil erosion control can help in doing so (Bruulsema, et al., 2011).